Beta representations with minimal average digit: Proof of Theorem 1

 \begin{lemma} Where the beta expansion of each disallowed word has less or equal digit sum than the word itself, the output of Algorithm 1 stops at, or converges to, the beta expansion of $u$, which has less or equal digit average than the initial beta representation. \end{lemma}

 \proof Given a fixed integer $k$, there are a finite number of combinations of digits $\{d_j\}_{j<k}$ in beta representations of $u$, since the sum is $\leq u$.
 Each replacement of a disallowed word gives a greater lexicographic outcome, so the representation for $j<k$ converges in a finite number of steps.
-As the algorithm proceeds to larger values of $k$, the digit sum does not increase but some is pushed to larger $k$.
-Its value at $j=k$ is $\beta^{-k}$ which tends to zero as $k\to\infty$ hence the total value for $j>k$ tends to zero in this limit.
-The outcome is a valid beta expansion, and has digit average no larger than the initial representation.

-The above example, finding the beta representation of 5 base $\phi$, illustrates the lemma.
+As the algorithm proceeds, some of the digit sum from $j<k$ may be moved to $j\geq k$.
+Since the original beta representation is convergent, the remainder $R_k=\sum_{j=k}^\infty d_j\beta^{-j}=o(1)$ as $k\to\infty$.
+We also have the digit sum $D_k=\sum_{j=-\infty}^{k-1}d_j=o(\beta^k)$, so that the value of the digit sum after moving to $j\geq k$ is bounded above by $\beta^k D_k=o(1)$.
+Thus, after the algorithm has converged for $j<k$, the remainder remains $o(1)$ and so the algorithm converges.
+The outcome, whether from a finite number of steps or in the limit, is a valid beta expansion, and has digit average no larger than the initial representation.

-Note that the beta expansions in the algorithm and lemma are for arbitrary $j_{min}$.
-They can be applied to $j_{min}= 0$ used in this paper except that a beta expansion cannot be added if it would lead to negative $j$.
-This means that the initial $\lfloor\log 2/\log\beta\rfloor+1$ digits of the result may not be a valid beta expansion.
-This expression is the maximum number of leading digits needed for the beta representations of disallowed words.
+The above example, finding the beta representation of 5 base $\mu_2$, illustrates the lemma.